derekkraan/horde/README.md

 You can choose what to do in the event of a network partition by specifying `:distribution_strategy` in the options for `Supervisor.start_link/2`.
 Setting this option to `Horde.UniformDistribution` (which is the default) distributes processes using a hash mechanism among all reachable nodes.
 In the event of a network partition, both sides of the partition will continue to operate.
 Setting it to `Horde.UniformQuorumDistribution` will operate in the same way, but will shut down if less than half of the cluster is reachable.

-In the case of a race condition (example: while adding a new member to the cluster, two nodes independently start the same process in different places), one of the processes will be shut down when the underlying CRDT converges.
-So it's possible to have race conditions but they will always heal themselves (and depending on the workload, could be very rare).
+## CAP Theorem

+Horde is eventually consistent, which means that Horde can guarantee availability and partition tolerancy.
+When Horde cluster membership is constant (ie, there is no node being removed or added), Horde also guarantees consistency.
+When adding or removing a node from the cluster, there will be a small window in which it is possible for race conditions to occur.
+Horde aggressively closes this window by distributing cluster membership updates as quickly as possible (after 5ms).

+Example race condition: While a node is being added to the cluster, for a short period of time, some nodes know about the new node and some do not.
+If in this period of time, two nodes attempt to start the same process, this process will be started on two nodes simultaneously.
+This condition will persist until these two nodes have received deltas from each other and the state has converged (assigning the process to just one of the two nodes).
+The node that "loses" the process will kill it when it checks and realizes that it no longer owns it.

+It's possible to run Horde and add and remove nodes without running into this limitation (depending on load), but one should always keep in mind that it's a plausible scenario.

 ## Graceful shutdown